 \subsubsection{Restricting the Price Range for MHR Distributions: the Proofs}

-\begin{prevproof}{Lemma}{lem:trunchighprice} We first show that, given a price vector, if we make all prices that are above $\alpha$ equal to $+\infty$, then the loss in revenue can bounded by the sum, overall items whose price was turned into $+\infty$, of the contribution to this item's expected value by points above $\alpha$.
+\begin{prevproof}{Lemma}{lem:trunchighprice} We will show a slightly more general result.
+Given a price vector, if we make all prices that are above $\alpha$ equal to $\alpha$, then the loss in revenue can bounded by the sum, over all items whose price was above $\alpha$, of the contribution to this item's expected value by points above $\alpha$.
 Formally,

-{ \begin{lemma} Let $\alpha>0$ and $S(\alpha) = Con[\max_i{v_{i}}\geq \alpha]$, where $Con[\cdot]$ is defined as in Definition~\ref{def:contribution}.
-Moreover, for a given price vector $P$, define $P'$ as follows: set $p'_i = p_{i}$, if $p_i<\alpha$, and $p'_i = +\infty$, otherwise.
+\begin{lemma} Let $\alpha>0$ and $S(\alpha) = Con[\max_i{v_{i}}\geq \alpha]$, where $Con[\cdot]$ is defined as in Definition~\ref{def:contribution}.
+Moreover, for a given price vector $P$, define $P'$ as follows: set $p'_i = p_{i}$, if $p_i<\alpha$, and $p'_i = \alpha$, otherwise.
 Then the expected revenues $\mathcal{R}_{P}$ and $\mathcal{R}_{P'}$ from $P$ and $P'$ respectively satisfy